 The budget for sabbatical leaves covers sabbatical salaries and other related costs.
 Granting of sabbatical leaves is the responsibility of the President of Marywood University.

 The Faculty Development Committee's distribution of money to the faculty is related to the two other forms of monetary support for faculty development, namely, financial support for sabbaticals and departmental budgets.
-The amount of funds available for distribution by the Faculty Development Committee is: (a) recommended annually by the committee in collaboration with the Vice President for Academic Affairs, and (b) approved/adjusted by the Board of Trustees.
+The amount of funds available for distribution by the Faculty Development Committee is: (a) recommended annually by the committee in collaboration with the Provost, and (b) approved/adjusted by the Board of Trustees.
 Although separate from departmental budgetary allotments, the Faculty Development Committee's budget supplements departmental budgets.